-Review of Pantera's "Vulgar Display of Power" 25 Years Later: A Still Influential Heavy Metal Album
+Review of Pantera's "Vulgar Display of Power" the Heavy Groovy Thrash Metal Album That Came After Cowboys from Hell

 Vulgar Display of Power: a heavy album that is creative and memorable

 Pantera was a heavy metal band that changed their musical style, getting heavier, more hard hitting and aggressive.
-Their 1992 album Vulgar Display of Power is an example of an album that is hard hitting, creative, and VERY heavy!
+Their 1992 album Vulgar Display of Poweris an example of an album that is hard hitting, creative, and VERY heavy!
 If you can’t handle the heaviness on this album then check out other types of metal.
 Sadly, this album would be the last solid moment for a band that would slowly go downhill into mediocrity and get worse with each album.
 But 25 years after its release, the album remains one that many heavy metal fans will remember.
 However, this album is still not as good as Cowboys from Hell, the band’s best work.
 Even so, get prepared to hear some loud, heavy, and aggressive groove thrash metal.
+These guys from Texas really know how to entertain fans and they certainly provided entertainment for me throughout the 1990’s.

 Note: another former member of Pantera has unfortunately passed away as of June 22, 2018.
 That member is drummer Vinnie Paul who is said to have passed away at his home in Las Vegas home due to what is being called a massive heart attack.